MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Microsoft.PowerShell.Utility.md

 Converts a string containing one or more key and value pairs to a hash table.

 ### [ConvertTo-Csv](ConvertTo-Csv.md)
-Converts objects into a series of character-separated value (CSV) strings.
+Converts .NET objects into a series of character-separated value (CSV) strings.

 ### [ConvertTo-Html](ConvertTo-Html.md)
-Converts Microsoft .NET Framework objects into HTML that can be displayed in a Web browser.
+Converts .NET objects into HTML that can be displayed in a Web browser.

 ### [ConvertTo-Json](ConvertTo-Json.md)
 Converts an object to a JSON-formatted string.